Frequently Asked Questions

 Are there cases you do NOT accept or conditions you do NOT treat?

 We no longer accept new patients 65 and older.
-We do not perform female or male sensitive exams (rectal, gynecological or prostate/testicular) or DOT exams.
-We do not offer massage, acupuncture, rehabilitation, or IV therapy.
+We do not perform female or male sensitive exams at this time (rectal, gynecological or prostate/testicular) or DOT exams.
+We do not offer chiropractic adjustments, massage, acupuncture, rehabilitation, or IV therapy.
 We do not treat cancer, Lyme disease, severe mental disorders, or severe neurological disorders.

 What therapies are used in naturopathic medicine?